juliallorente/POO/README.md

 ## ⚠️ Limitations:

 - This project is a proof of concept and is not recommended for production use.
-The project's connection and interaction methods with Google do not follow standard practices.
-For genuine applications, consider using particular APIs or libraries.
+- The project's connection and interaction methods with Google do not follow standard practices.